advayc/advayc/README.md

 - 💻 Proficient in c++ python html and css

-- Web and Game Developer
+- 🎮 Game and Web Developer